basselsherif/barq-devops-subnet-task/report.md

 **Answer**: No overlapping subnets were detected.

-All subnets in the analysis are properly configured with distinct network address ranges.
+All subnets in the analysis are configured with distinct network address ranges.
 Each subnet maintains its own isolated address space without any conflicts or overlaps.
-This indicates good network planning and CIDR block allocation.

 ## Question 3: What is the smallest and largest subnet in terms of address space?